Vinicius203/Vinicius203/README.md

 - I'm working hard to enhance my knowledge in several coding languages 📚

-- Studying Python, PostgreSQL, MySQL, Javascript and Data Science at the moment ☕
+- Studying Javascript, Python and Data Science at the moment ☕

 - IT Technical Degree by IFSULDEMINAS 🎓